derekroyse/HugoResume/content/reptracker.md

 case_short_title: "Representative Tracker"
 case_title: "Representative Tracker Web Application"
 case_subtitle: "Web Application (Django/React)"
-case_description: "Misinformation is a rising threat to our political stability.
-I created a web application to provide everyone with the ability to easily access the truth about their federal, state, and local representatives."
+case_description: "I created a web application to provide everyone with the ability to easily access the truth about their federal, state, and local representatives."
 case_feature_img: "featured-cope.jpg"
-case_summary: "Misinformation is a rising threat to our political stability.
-I created a web application to provide everyone with the ability to easily access the truth about their federal, state, and local representatives."
+case_summary: "I created a web application to provide everyone with the ability to easily access the truth about their federal, state, and local representatives."
 team: ["Derek Royse"]
 roles: ["Design", "Development", "Deployment"]
 methods: ["Restful APIs", "Django ORM", "Unit Testing"]